-Last updated on July 5th, 2025 at 12:13 pm
+Last updated on October 13th, 2025 at 02:13 pm

 Periods and fitness are often discussed separately, but understanding how they are connected is vital.
 Your menstrual cycle influences your body in more ways than you might think.
 By syncing your workouts with your cycle, you can enhance your fitness and feel more energized.